rrumale/machine-learning-live-labs/oml-services-v2/oml-services/oml-services.md

 ### Objectives

-In this section we will leverage the Machine Learning models in Autonomous Database using REST APIs.
-In a situation where the bulk of the data is in Cloud database, we can easily create multiple models and compare them.
-In addition to that, using REST APIs we can use the most suitable model and score specific data for in the spot prediction or classification.
+In this section, we will leverage the Machine Learning models in Autonomous Database using REST APIs.
+In a situation where the bulk of the data is in a Cloud database, we can easily create multiple models and compare them.
+In addition to that, using REST APIs, we can use the most suitable model and score specific data for spot prediction or classification.

 ### Prerequisites
 * Oracle Cloud Infrastructure (OCI) account